 “He abused me, he struck me, he overcame me, he robbed me” - In those who do not harbour such thoughts, hatred will cease.

-This is the larger import of the 8th Peace and Reconciliation Conference that will be held in December 2023.
-Call for Papers has been announced.
-You can see the concept paper here.
+This is the larger import of the 10th Peace and Reconciliation Conference that will be held in April 2025. .

-This is the eight edition.
-The theme of Justice for Peace has been planned to have many sub- strands.
+This is the tenth edition.
+The theme Peace is born of Justice has been planned to have many sub- strands.

 Sri Vishnu Mohan Foundation,7/15, New Giri Rd, T. Nagar, Chennai, Tamil Nadu 600017